Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 ## Summary

-In this module you have built and deployed your application to TT02, logged into Altinn with a test user and testet your application.
+In this module you have built and deployed your application to TT02, logged into Altinn with a test user and tested your application.

 ### Solution

-If you did not manage to complete all the steps, we have an [example of a solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/3) that you can use as inspiration.
+If you did not manage to complete all the steps, we have an [example solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/3) that you can use as inspiration.